ggramlich/phpslim/first_test.markdown

 and click on `Save`.
 We just created our first specification (or test) with a [Decision Table][].
-Since the page name
-MyFirstSlimTest ended with Test,
-[FitNesse automatically provides the `Test` button][PageProperties].
+Since the page name MyFirstSlimTest ends with Test, [FitNesse automatically provides the `Test` button][PageProperties].
 Click on it now.